NREL/REopt_API/CONTRIBUTING.md

-# Contributing to REopt Lite
+# Contributing to REopt
 Thank you for contributing!

-Below are guidelines for making contributions to REopt Lite.
+Below are guidelines for making contributions to REopt.

 ### I don't want to read this whole thing I just have a question!!!